 Vital Force’s -3 lets you get a permanent card back from your graveyard to your hand.
 This isn’t a bad ability, but going from 5 to 2 loyalty right away seems like a fairly high price to pay.
 However, this ability can be useful in certain situations.
 But paying 5 mana for this Regrowth ability right away doesn’t feel awesome.
 Still, it’s a mode that will probably be used at certain junctures of the game, so it’s a decent second ability.
 It’s nowhere as good as untapping up to 4 Forests, however, as Worldwaker could do.

-Nissa, Vital Force looks like a really solid planeswalker.
-While I’m not sure that she’s quite as good as Nissa, Worldwaker was, that ultimate is actually quite good, as is the +1 ability.
+Nissa, Vital Force is a really solid planeswalker.
+The ultimate ability is actually quite good, as is the +1 ability.
 I’m not sure how I feel about the minus ability, although being able to retrieve any permanent card is handy.
-This is a really good planeswalker, and with 5 loyalty and a CMC (Converted Mana Cost) of 5, I was sure this Nissa will see play, perhaps even in Modern.
+With 5 loyalty and a CMC (Converted Mana Cost) of 5, it seemed a sure thing this Nissa would see play, perhaps even in Modern.

 But, what really happened?